-- How do I get from the port of Marina Grande to the center of Capri?
+- How do I get from the port to the center of Capri town?

-- The quickest and easiest way is by Capri's funicular train.
-The train departs every 15 minutes, more often in rush hour.
-The ticket office is located to the right of the dock where the hydrofoils come in.
+- The most convenient and fastest way to get to the town center is by funicular.
+The funicular departs every 15 minutes, though more often when there are long lines.
+The ticket office is located to the right of the pier where high speed ferries arrive.

 - Capri - Anacapri